Gabriel L. Plaa: Biography

 Plaa was born in San Francisco on May 15, 1930, the son of Jean and Lucienne Plaa, who were Basque French immigrants.
 He graduated from the University of California in 1952 with a bachelor's degree in criminalistics.
 The previous year he had married his wife, Colleen Neva; the couple would have eight children.
 After a brief interlude during which he served in Korea with the U.S. Army Reserve, he returned to complete graduate studies.
 Unable to obtain a stipend, he was offered to reorient toward pharmacology and toxicology, which he did, earning his M.Sc. in 1956 and his Ph.D. in 1958.

 Plaa went to teach at Tulane University, then the University of Iowa, before in 1968 he was hired by Université de Montréal (UdeM) as Chairman of the Department of Pharmacology, a young promising scientist who the previous year had become the first recipient of the newly created Achievement Award of the American Society of Toxicology.
 At UdeM he would hold a succession of positions in addition to his teaching and research (He remained Chairman of the Department of Pharmacology until 1980.): Vice-Dean of the Faculty of Graduate Studies (1979-1982) and Vice Dean for research and graduate studies of the Faculty of Medicine (1982-1989).
 From 1990 to his retirement, he was director of the Montreal-based Centre Interuniversitaire de Recherche en Toxicologie.

 Plaa's appointment did not end with UdeM.
 He also served as president of the Society of Toxicology of Canada (STC; 1981-1983), then the SOT in 1983-84, as well as the Pharmacological Society of Canada.
 He sat on a number of scientific committees and was chairman of the IUPHAR's toxicology section.
 He was editor or associate editor of the Canadian Journal of Physiology and Pharmacology, Toxicology and Applied Pharmacology, the Journal of Pharmacology and Experimental Therapeutics, and a member of the editorial board of several more.
 Amongst the many awards he received are the SOT's Merit Award (the Society's highest), Arnold Lehman, and Education Awards, while from the STC he received the V.E.
 Henderson Award and the STC Award of Distinction.
 In 2003, on the occasion of UdeM's 125th anniversary, the institution recognized Dr. Plaa by giving the title of "Pioneer" of the institution.

-After his retirement, Plaa spent most of his time at home with his wife, who suffers from multiple sclerosis.
+After his retirement, Plaa spent most of his time at home with his wife, who has multiple sclerosis.
 He died from cancer on November 11, 2009.